 For there is more than one way in which one can squander his or her life.
 He or she may, for example, simply accept drudgery and pointlessness as inevitable and simply “survive”, seeing life as merely a “series of unfortunate events”.
 Yet this human point of view isn’t in touch with the reality of God’s enduring grace.
 “Then I considered all that my hands had done and the toil I had expended in doing it, and behold, all was vanity and a striving after wind, and there was nothing to be gained under the sun.….
 What gain has the worker from his toil?...
 God has made everything beautiful in its time.
 Also, He has put eternity into man’s heart…. that everyone should eat and drink and take pleasure in all his toil – this is God’s gift to man.
 I perceived that whatever God does endures forever; nothing can be added to it, nor anything taken from it.
 God has done it, so that people fear before Him” (Ecclesiastes 2:11, 3:9, 11a, 13-14 ESV).

 God has set eternity in our hearts so that we may be “eternity minded”.
-You can be certain that what we do here affects our future beyond the grave: while our works do not procure salvation for us (see Ephesians 2:8-9), they DO impact the cosmic significance of our salvation in the eternal Kingdom of God.
+You can be certain that what we do here affects our future beyond the grave: our works do not procure salvation for us (see Ephesians 2:8-9), but they DO impact the cosmic significance of our salvation in the eternal Kingdom of God.
 In other words, if I refuse to let God sow His Word in my life, then the fruitfulness that will be harvested through my life will be gaunt and barren.

 We can also see that a man or woman can squander his or her time by selfishly living life “to the fullest”.
 But, as in the case of what appears to be pointless labor (or mere survival mentality), refusing our hearts no pleasure results also in a “chasing after the wind” (from Ecclesiastes 2:10-11).